 - Voluntarily induced addition or habituation to any narcotic drug or habitual drunkenness for a period of twelve (12) months

 - Institutionalization for mental illness for a period of twenty-four (24) months before filing the complaint

 - Imprisonment of a spouse for eighteen (18) or more consecutive months

 - Deviant sexual conduct voluntarily performed by a spouse without the consent of the other spouse

-If you need to discuss NJ divorce laws, or planning your divorce action, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss NJ divorce laws, or planning your divorce action, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.